skadistats/skadi/README.md

 Dota 2 replays are comprised entirely of Google protobuf messages.
 Enquiring minds can inspect the protobuf language definitions in the [protobuf](https://github.com/onethirtyfive/skadi/blob/master/protobuf) directory.

 `demo.proto` defines messages that are immediately readable from the demo file.
 (I refer to them as 'top-level' messages.)
 Confusingly, some `demo.proto` messages have *their own* messages embedded within a `bytes` property. `CDemoPacket`, `CDemoSendTables`, and a few others, do this.
 These embedded messages are defined in `netmessages.proto`.
-These include `CSVCMsg_PacketEntities` (where the magic happens!), `CSVCMsg_UserMsg' (many things, including mouseclicks and chat!), and more.
+These include `CSVCMsg_PacketEntities` (where the magic happens!), `CSVCMsg_UserMsg` (many things, including mouse clicks and chat!), and more.

 Skadi indexes all **top-level** messages into `peeks` when it opens a demo file.
 Peeks are a little summary of the messages Skadi encountered as it was indexing.
 You don't have to worry about this, but it helps to know if you're peeking into index data structures.